 This “Portrait of Doña Antonia Zárate” is an 1810-1811 painting, now in the Hermitage Museum

-This first Goya masterpiece, painted in 1805, was stolen twice, in the 1970’s and the again in 1980’s from a private collector twice.
-After is recovery in 1993 it was donated to the National Gallery of Ireland.
+This first Goya masterpiece, painted in 1805, was stolen twice, in the 1970’s and then again in 1980’s from a private collector twice.
+After the recovery in 1993, it was donated to the National Gallery of Ireland.

 - Title: Portrait of Doña Antonia Zárate